MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 >
 > The new fields are already available in the current version of the APIs.
 Use the new fields instead of the fields that are removed in the release.
 >
-> The Kustomize package is updated to v5.4.0, which contains the following breaking changes:
+> The Kustomize package is updated to v5.4.0.
+The version contains the following breaking changes:
 >
 > - [Kustomization build fails when the resources key is missing](https://github.com/kubernetes-sigs/kustomize/issues/5337)
 > - [Components are now applied after generators and before transformers](https://github.com/kubernetes-sigs/kustomize/pull/5170) in [v5.1.0](https://github.com/kubernetes-sigs/kustomize/releases/tag/kustomize%2Fv5.1.0)